thuzarwin/open-data-sprints/docs/project-product-evals.rst

 ..
 AUTHOR INSTRUCTIONS: What artifacts will be delivered by this project?
 Examples include specific documents, progress reports, feature sets, performance data, events, or presentations.
 Use as many (or few) bullet points as you like.

-- One of the above
-- 2 of three
-- All 3
-- End of Project Report
+- Publish user/system needs
+- Publish collection method
+- Publish instructions, guidelines, and disclaimers for usage

 Key users/customers